gabrieleara/nfv-testperf/README.md

 ## Usage

 For more details about how to use this framework refer to the [scripts](scripts) directory (which is NOT installed to a specific directory on the system, only framework dependencies and tools are installed).

+## Extending and Contributing

+If you are interested into extending this project, please refer to the [Extending](../wiki/Extending) wiki page.
+If you wish to contribute contact me on GitHub.